Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 In general, stream based filters require less or no data buffering and therefore have less memory requirements and lower latency than window API filters.

-.. note:: AIE-ML devices only support a single input/output port.
+.. note:: AIE-ML and AIE-MLv2 devices only support a single input/output port.

-.. note:: AIE-ML devices cannot take advantage of the symmetry of FIRS; therefore the FIRs implementation is always based on an asymmetric design.
+.. note:: AIE-ML and AIE-MLv2 devices cannot take advantage of the symmetry of FIRS; therefore the FIRs implementation is always based on an asymmetric design.

 **Asymmetric FIRs**